What Can Cause a Tooth to Go Numb?

 If your tooth suddenly becomes numb, that could be the sign of a dental emergency that will require an immediate visit to our office to assess it.

 A tooth should never go numb; if your tooth is numb, that’s a huge red flag that something is amiss with it.
 Because your tooth is a living organ, losing sensation in it could be a clue that the tooth in question is actually in the process of dying or is already dead.

 The tooth is comprised of layers, with the outer layer a material called “enamel”.
 Then you have the dentin, and inside your tooth is something that is known as “pulp”.
 The pulp is the living tissue that is made up of the blood vessels and nerves.

-Pulp can die for a variety of reasons, but the primary cause of it is due to a major infection.
-An infection can arise from tooth decay or gum disease, and sometimes an abscess (an infection with a pocket of pus) may become visible.
-It’s urgent that you treat this infection immediately, not only for the sake of your tooth, but for your overall wellbeing.
+The pulp can die for a variety of reasons, but the primary cause of it is due to a major infection.
+Infection can arise from tooth decay or gum disease, and sometimes an abscess (an infection with a pocket of pus) may become visible.
+It’s urgent that you treat this infection immediately, not only for the sake of your tooth but for your overall wellbeing.